 Birmingham and Solihull Mental Health Foundation Trust, Forward Thinking Birmingham and Future Health and Social Care:

-The Vicarage and Francis Road Crisis Houses have been developed collaboratively with Home Treatment Team clinicians, Future Health and Social Care (HSC) and Experts by Experience, Forward Thinking Birmingham and Early Intervention Community Team.
+George Street and Edgbaston Crisis Houses have been developed collaboratively with Home Treatment Team clinicians, Future Health and Social Care (HSC) and Experts by Experience, Forward Thinking Birmingham and Early Intervention Community Team.

 The Crisis Houses aim to provide a safe and caring environment to support and respond to the needs of individuals experiencing a crisis situation whilst offering a range of supportive options in the least restrictive environment possible.
 The Crisis Houses provide solution-focused approaches and brief supportive interventions to support individuals in identifying the nature of the crisis and how this may be managed, by them in the future.
 Interventions offered include: